Dakar (actor)

-Dakar (born Alejandro Barrera; 9 July 1921 – 14 September 2004) was a Peruvian actor.
+Dakar (born Alejandro Barrera; 9 July 1921 – 14 September 2004) was a Peruvian actor and professional wrestler.
 He appeared in more than twenty films from 1964 to 1982.
 He also was dedicated to professional wrestling in Argentina, and fought in the Luna Park against Martín Karadagián.
 In 1973 Dakar participated in the film Titanes en el ring.

 Death

-Dakar Died of a Acute Lymphoblastic Leukemia on September 14, 2004, at Rome, Italy.
+Dakar Died of an Acute Lymphoblastic Leukemia on September 14, 2004, at Rome, Italy.